 The owners were thrilled with the outcome.
 “I have to say it was the most successful building experience we’ve ever had,” declares the husband.

 Though striking in size, the home’s front elevation is welcoming.
 The brightness of the whitewashed exterior is on par with the fresh, modern aesthetic of today’s design, while the warm wood accents impart a comforting Old World charm.
-“We designed a clear space built into the trusses over the garages and added dormers,” explains architect Greg Weber of South Florida Design.
-“Besides achieving the massing balance that we were looking for, this move afforded us some very interesting spaces with vaulted volume ceilings and added much interest to the façade.”
+“We designed a clear space built into the trusses over the garages and added dormers,” explains residential designer Greg Weber of South Florida Design.
+“Besides achieving the massing balance that we were looking for, this move afforded us some very interesting spaces with vaulted volume ceilings and added much interest to the facade.”
 The stately royal palms that beautify the landscaping designed by Architectural Land Design are among the countless details hand-selected by the owners.

 This scene depicts the expansive heart of the home.
 The ceilings’ driftwood beams create continuity, first drawing the eyes upward and then prompting them to meander through this open-concept area.
 “The open space establishes the perfect environment for entertaining family and friends,” says Brian Mayotte, vice president of BUILD.
 The great room’s inviting furniture arrangement is conducive to family gatherings, and is comprised of a pale blue sofa and pair of lofty chairs, both from Vanguard.
 Two streamlined white leather ottomans from Bernhardt persuade other members to join.
 The stylish Bernhardt cocktail table and console resemble cracked ice, but there’s nothing cold about them.
 Apropos of a waterfront residence, ocean references include a Curry & Company chandelier with pale turquoise “bubbles” and a teal abalone shell “sunburst” art piece from WJC Design Art of Jacksonville.